 North Carolina Labor Laws

 North Carolina Labor Laws include the North Carolina Wage and Hour Act (WHA).
 This law exhibits the employer responsive foundation of the state’s employment law legislation.
-North Carolina WHA does not require mandatory meal breaks or rest breaks for employees 16 years of age or older, but does require meal breaks and rest breaks of at least a 30-minute break after five hours for those workers under the age of 16 years old.
+North Carolina WHA does not require mandatory meal breaks or rest breaks for employees 16 years of age or older but does require meal breaks and rest breaks of at least a 30-minute break after five hours for those workers under the age of 16 years old.
 The North Carolina rule to youth employment of persons under 16 years old, applies to businesses reporting gross receipts of under $500,000; and to nonprofit organizations.
-North Carolina employment rules coincide to sections CFR 785.18 and 785.19 of the federal Fair Labor Standards Act (FLSA) not requiring employers give employees mandatory meal breaks or rest breaks, regardless of an employee's age.
+North Carolina employment rules coincide with sections CFR 785.18 and 785.19 of the federal Fair Labor Standards Act (FLSA) not requiring employers to give employees mandatory meal breaks or rest breaks, regardless of an employee's age.
 Breaks of less than 30 minutes must be paid by the employer.
-North Carolina employers may not discriminate against an employee for lawful use of lawful products during non-working hours.
+North Carolina employers may not discriminate against an employee for the lawful use of lawful products during non-working hours.

 Payday Requirements: How Often?